Veronica van Heyningen: Early life

-Veronica Daniel was born in 1946 in Békéscsaba, Hungary.
+Veronica (Veronika) Daniel was born in 1946 in Békéscsaba, Hungary.
 Her parents were survivors of The Holocaust who had been interned in Nazi concentration camps.
 The majority of their families were murdered in Auschwitz.
 Her father was a textile engineer who had studied in Germany before World War II, enabling him to work after the war at a textile research institute in Budapest.

 Sponsored by an uncle in Britain, the family was able to get an immigrant passport, arriving in Worthing, Sussex, on January 30, 1958.
 They soon moved to Loughborough, where her father had found a position as a technical director.
 Veronica van Heyningen has commented that these experiences made her and her sister "very aware that education is life's major portable asset".
 In 1963, as soon as it was legally possible to do so, her family applied for British citizenship.

+She lived at 20 Valley Road in Loughborough.
+She started at Humphrey Perkins Grammar School from the age of 12, gaining 11 O-levels.
+She took Physics, Chemistry and Biology A-level, taking part in swimming, and was in the school debating society.

 Education

-Veronica studied the Natural Sciences Tripos at the University of Cambridge, and was an undergraduate at Girton College, Cambridge where she specialised in genetics from 1965–1968.
+Veronica studied the Natural Sciences Tripos at the University of Cambridge, and was an undergraduate at Girton College, Cambridge where she specialised in genetics from 1965 to 1968.
 In June 1968 she married Simon van Heyningen, whom she had met when she was a student at Girton and he was a PhD student at King's College.
 Her subsequent career choices were shaped by the two-body problem.

 She spent two years at Northwestern University in Evanston, Illinois, where she was awarded a Master of Science degree.
 After initially arranging to work on a PhD with Harry Harris in the UCL Galton Laboratory at University College London (UCL), she moved to Oxford where she was able to work with Walter Bodmer, newly arrived as Professor of Genetics.
 With Bodmer, van Heyningen worked on early gene mapping studies using somatic cell hybrids.

 She was supported by a three-year doctoral training grant from the Medical Research Council (MRC).
 In 1973 she completed her Doctor of Philosophy degree at the University of Oxford.